Olaf Alfred Hoffstad: Biography

 In 1891, he published Norsk Flora, a flora for Norwegian schools which was published in eight further editions before Hoffstad's decease in 1943.
 He also published another illustrated Flora for Norwegian schools, entitled Flora for skoler (1899).
-In the summers of 1896 and 1897, Hoffstad travelled from the estuary of the Trondheimsfjord to Leka, a village at the border between Nordland and Nord-Trøndelag counties.
+In the summers of 1896 and 1897, Hoffstad travelled from the estuary of the Trondheimsfjord to Leka Municipality, at the border between Nordland and Nord-Trøndelag counties.
 He wrote an article for the journal Nyt Magasin for Naturvidenskaberne in 1899 where he described what he had observed, amongst other things the discovery of Utricularia ochroleuca in Northern Norway.

 Hoffstad was also engaged in politics.
 In 1894, he became leader of a conservative youth league in Sandefjord.
 He became a member of Sandefjord city council in 1897, and became deputy mayor already in 1898.
 From 1911 to 1934, he served as mayor for Sandefjord, the longest time any major not born in the city ever had served.
 Whilst serving as mayor, Hoffstad wrote two treatises on the management of municipal finances in the city: Kommunale finanser (1926) and Sandefjords kommunale økonomi i tiåret 1922—1932 (1933).
 He also represented the Conservative Party in the Parliament of Norway as a deputy representative in the 1919–21, 1922–24 and 1931–33 terms.
 His constituency was Larvik og Sandefjord, from 1922 changed to the Market towns of Vestfold county.

 He chaired the board of the newspaper Sandefjords Blad, and was a board member of Vestfold Kraftselskap from 1921 to 1929, Sandefjord Sparebank, the local gas works, electricity plant and cinema as well as the teachers' union Filologenes og Realistenes Landsforening.
 He founded a regional branch of the Union of Norwegian Cities in 1921, and chaired it until 1934.

 He died of a heart attack in September 1943.
 At the deathbed, he proofread the ninth edition of Norsk Flora, which was published posthumously in 1944.